Spoiler Alert: Crucial plot points are revealed in the interest of critical analysis and discussion

 WHAT I LOVE ABOUT THIS FILM

-As a lifetime devotee of so-bad-they’re-good movies and confirmed aficionado of Cinema de Strange, virtually everything I love about Lipstick stems from its outré luridness.
+As a lifetime devotee of so-bad-they’re-good movies, and confirmed aficionado of Cinema de Strange, virtually everything I love about Lipstick stems from its outré luridness.
+It's so trashy!
 It’s like a Sidney Sheldon potboiler crossed with an Italian Giallo.
-Lipstick’s alluring but superficial gloss isn’t offset by anything more substantive in the way of writing, acting, or characters, so while the story feels topical, none of it actually feels tethered to reality.
+And as Lipstick’s alluring but superficial gloss isn’t offset by anything more substantive in the way of writing, acting, or characters, none of it actually feels tethered to reality.
 Too much of Lipstick’s rape & revenge plot feels engineered to provide a visceral experience, not a contemplative one.

-What can you say about a movie whose apogee and nadir is the blissfully baroque image of a beautiful, statuesque model, lacquered and coiffed, racing through the parking lot of the Pacific Design Center in a glittering evening red gown, brandishing a rifle?
+What can you say about a movie whose apogee and nadir is the blissfully baroque image of a beautiful, statuesque model, lacquered and coiffed, racing through the parking lot of the Pacific Design Center in a glittering red evening gown while brandishing a rifle?
 It’s got Ken Russell written all over it.

 It’s important that I not be too dismissive of Lipstick, for though it was a commercial and critical flop (one critic called it a “Tower of Trash”), Lipstick actually did influence rape laws in California.
 In late 1976, the California Legislature passed a resolution that prohibited the mention of a rape victim’s sexual history from being brought up in court.
 It was named The Margaux Hemingway Resolution No. 109 in her honor.